1. Tournament Format

 e) Under 16: Born 2004 and later

-All players are required to produce their original IC or Passport when registering on both days of the tournament and must carry their ID throughout the KL Cup.
+All players are required to produce their original IC or Passport when registering on day 1 of the tournament.
+After registering, players will receive a wristband which they must wear for the duration of the tournament.
 Players under the age of 12 with no photo ID may present their original birth certificate as a replacement.

 Unless amended by the Tournament Committee, all rules should follow according to the rules of FIFA for 7-a-side football.